Colin Powell had been treated for a cancer that severely impairs the immune system, lowering coronavirus vaccine effectiveness

 As a blood cancer patient, even one successfully treated, Powell would have become eligible for another dose of mRNA vaccine under an August recommendation from federal regulators that covered people who are immunocompromised and may not have mounted a normal immune response from the initial shots.
 Officials have said the extra shots should be seen as a way for these patients to complete the initial immunization.

-Citing the waning of antibodies over time, federal officials have also authorized a third shot six months after the initial course of a Pfizer vaccine for people over 65 or at higher risk of complications due to underlying health conditions or occupational exposure.
+Citing the waning of antibodies over time, federal officials have also authorized a third shot six months after the initial course of a Pfizer vaccine for people over 65 or at higher risk of complications because of underlying health conditions or occupational exposure.
 A Food and Drug Administration advisory panel has recommended the same for recipients of the Moderna vaccine, though the agency must authorize the extra shot.
-The panel also recommended a second shot for all recipients of the single-shot Johnson and Johnson vaccine, which the agency must also authorize.
+The panel also recommended a second shot for all recipients of the single-shot Johnson & Johnson vaccine, which the agency must also authorize.

 At 84, Powell was at an age already at high risk of severe outcomes from covid-19.
 People in that age cohort are also at higher risk of a severe outcome if they have a post-vaccination breakthrough infection.